These Police Food Conspiracy Theories Are Putting Workers of Color At Risk

 Earlier this week, two police unions were caught pushing the story that three officers had been poisoned by Shake Shack employees.
 After the NYPD investigated, it was determined that the story was untrue.
-Then on Wednesday, a video featuring an officer crying because her McDonald’s order was taking too long, and she feared it was being tampered with, went viral.
+Then on Wednesday, a video featuring a person who claimed to be an officer crying because her McDonald’s order was taking too long, and she feared it was being tampered with, went viral.

 These are just two recent examples of police officers accusing fast food workers of intentionally interfering with their orders.
 These incidents come during points of heightened tension between the police and the public, after police have been brutalizing protesters across the country for weeks, and as calls to defund and abolish police departments are gaining support.